Gallo’s 1st career grand slam leads Rangers past Royals 6-2

 Duffy walked Nomar Mazara with the bases loaded to tie the score 2-2.
 Gallo then launched a 1-1 fastball to end a six-game homerless streak, which matched his longest this season.

 Cheslor Cuthbert homered in his first major league at-bat of the season, and Alex Gordon tripled-in Kansas City’s other run.
-Cuthbert, who earlier Friday had his contract selected from Triple-A Omaha, hit an opposite-field homer that just cleared the right-field wall in the second.
+Cuthbert, who earlier Friday had his contract selected from Triple-A Omaha, hit an opposite-field homer that just cleared the right-field wall in the second and also made a standout play at third base.

+“He’s always been a really good defender at third base for us,” Royals manager Ned Yost said of Cuthbert.
+“That’s kind of expected.”

-Gordon’s triple in the fifth inning turned around centerfielder Gallo and struck about midway up the wall in straightaway center, scoring Adalberto Mondesi.
+Gordon’s triple in the fifth inning turned around Gallo and struck about midway up the wall in straightaway center, scoring Adalberto Mondesi.
 In the third inning, Gallo broke in on a fly ball hit by Whit Merrifield that went over his head for a triple.

 PRE-GAME MOVES